MaxencePPierre/Deep-Object-Pose---Nvidia-Integration/README.md

 Add the line ```<param name="framerate" value="10" />``` to test for 10fps.
 The first parameter should be ```<param name="video_device" value="/dev/video0" />```.
 You need to change ```/dev/video0``` value to the one corresponding to the usb camera.
-This is where I had some trouble to continue. ```lsusb``` or ```lspci``` can help you to get the camera.
-I did not understood so far, what to replace.
+This is where I had some trouble to continue. ```lsusb``` or ```lspci``` commands may help you to get the camera device infos.
+I did not succeed to get this value and run the usb package and thus change the frame rate so far.

 ## Conclusion

 The Nvidia Jetson Nano can embed the Deep Pose Neural Network but quickly slow down.
+The intallation step can be tricky, there are a lot of subjects in the Nvidia official Forum that are dealing with it (mainly for torch and pytorch with which I had some trouble).

-Few parameters can improve its efficiency.
+Once you run the nodes, few parameters can improve the Nvidia performance.
 First temperature is more than important, keep it low (24°C), then some parameters in the config file can be changed also.
 For the rest, I advise to look for the fps of the camera that might be a good solution for performance improvement.

+Another solution might be to increase the RAM memory to 8Gb.